Varroosis Disease of Honey Bees

 In beekeeping, Varroa mite treatments are often not singular.
 Treatments typically involve alternating multiple methods.

-Common Acaricide: Regular substances such as amitraz, fluvalinate, coumaphos, etc. are chemical treatments.
+Common Acaricides: Regular substances such as amitraz, fluvalinate, coumaphos, etc. are chemical treatments.

-Organic Miticides: Mildly chemical substances include oxalic acid, formic acid, thymol, etc. In the beekeeping industry, we regard these products as organic medication.
+Organic Miticides: Mild chemical substances include oxalic acid, formic acid, thymol, etc. In the beekeeping industry, we regard these products as organic medication.

 Pros and Cons: